awstahl/cellanalyzer/README.md

 =============

 Blockers:
-- Blackphone's PrivateOS appears to have limited or restricted support for the android.telephony API
+- Blackphone's PrivatOS appears to have limited or restricted support for the android.telephony API
 - Calling getAllCellInfo() appears to always return null, but this needs further testing
 - Calling getNeighboringCellInfo() appears to work, but doesn't provide data w/ clear FCC DB correlation -- Need to research using location data